Yunxiang-Li/Cpp_Primer/Chapter 14. Overloaded Operations and Conversions/Chapter 14. Overloaded Operations and Conversions.md

 `void calc(int)` is the best viable function.

-`LongDouble` is a class/struct defined in exercise 14.50 and we have the rank order from high to low below:
+`LongDouble` is a class/struct defined in exercise 14.50 and we have the conversion rank order from high to low below:

 1. exact match
 2. const conversion